pephumin/pebinary.com/_posts/2016-08-12-support-site.md

 At this stage, we will use __[http://support.pebinary.com]__ as the sub-domain name for this `mini-website`, and it will be divided into two main sections which are section specifically for clients and members.

-Similar to the main website, we will build it by using a combination of [HTML], [Cascading Style Sheets], [Ruby] (programming language), and [Markdown].
+And, as one would have expected, similar to the main website we will build it by using a combination of [HTML] {% include 0-base/ext.html %}, [Cascading Style Sheets] {% include 0-base/ext.html %}, [Ruby] {% include 0-base/ext.html %} (programming language), and [Markdown] {% include 0-base/ext.html %}.

-To be more specific, the [HTML] we use is the most advanced version which is [HTML5], and similarly for the [Cascading Style Sheets] where we also use the most updated version of [CSS3].
+To be more specific, the [HTML] {% include 0-base/ext.html %} we use is the most advanced version which is [HTML5] {% include 0-base/ext.html %}, and similarly for the [Cascading Style Sheets] {% include 0-base/ext.html %} where we also use the most updated version of [CSS3] {% include 0-base/ext.html %}.

 <table class="table table-striped" width="80%" border="0">
   <tr>